mend/renovate-ce-ee/docs/prometheus-metrics.md

 # Prometheus metrics

-A number of default metrics are exposed by Node.JS for the Mend Renovate Self-Hosted Server respondng to the API request, _not_ the worker(s)
+A number of default metrics are exposed by Node.js for the Mend Renovate Self-Hosted Server responding to the API request, _not_ the worker(s).

 > [!NOTE]
 > The Prometheus metrics are only enabled if specifying `env MEND_RNV_API_ENABLE_PROMETHEUS_METRICS=true`